Get

 If your dog wants something — such as a toy, treat, or attention — but they can’t have it, this will cause them to feel frustrated.
 If the situation isn’t remedied, the frustration will build and build, turning into a sort of emotional tinderbox, and all it takes is a single spark to cause serious aggression.

 This aggression could be directed anywhere, including at you or other dogs.
-For example, a dog on a leash that wants to attack another dog will become frustrated when they’re not allowed to; if you reach down to pet them without letting them calm down first, they may snap at or bite you.
+For example, a dog on a leash that wants to attack another dog will become frustrated when they’re not allowed to; if you reach down to pet them without letting them calm down first, they may snap at or bite you; an example of frustration-elicited redirected aggression.

 At its root, frustration-elicited aggression is caused by a heightened state of arousal in your dog.
 This can be caused by all sorts of underlying factors, including fear, anxiety, or even sexual urges.

-Frustration-elicited aggression is similar — and in many cases, identical — to redirected aggression.
+Frustration-elicited aggression outcomes can often result in redirected aggression.
 That’s when your dog attacks a neutral third party because there are obstacles preventing them from focusing their aggression on their true target.

 This makes frustration-elicited aggression dangerous for you and your family.
 A dog that has never shown any sort of aggression toward you could still bite you severely if they become too frustrated; they’re not trying to attack you, per se, but they are trying to blow off steam caused by their frustrated impulses.